 Introduces French literature and society through the study of French literary texts and their film adaptation, comparing the two artistic forms.
 Research on the periods, the authors, and their social environment, as well as the film directors and their cinematic techniques are studied.
 Taught in English with a French component.
-Satisfies a French Studies Minor requirement.
 Fulfills Culture and Language requirement.